sguillory6/e3/README.md

 - `rrdtool`

 Calling `./e3/Analyze.py -r <run_name` will produce both types of graphs for a specific run.

+To produce only one type of graph:

+    ./e3/analysis/gnuplot/Analyze.py <run_name>

+or

+    ./e3/analysis/rrdtool/Analyze.py -r <run_name>

 Any produced graphs will be stored in the `e3-home/runs/<run_name>/analysis` directory.

 ---